niloysh/5g-monarch/labs/lab2/README.md

 - Explored 5G metrics scraped by Prometheus.

 **What's Next?**
-Continue to [Lab 3](../lab3/README.md) to learn about using Prometheus HTTP API using Python to easily execute more complex operations.
+Continue to [Lab 3](../lab3/README.md) to learn about Prometheus HTTP API using Python to easily execute more complex operations.